The Homecoming: Critical response

 ironically raises basic philosophical questions about the nature of so-called family values and the "meaning" of "love" among family members.

-Occasionally, one finds critics of the play, aware of Pinter's reputation for ambiguity, questioning even Teddy's and Ruth's references to the fact of their "being married"; e.g., Harold Hobson, as cited by Merritt: "Hobson's interpretation of Teddy as merely pretending to be Ruth's husband and a professor of philosophy enables him to rationalize the man's behavior toward his wife."
+Some critics, such as Harold Hobson have questioned whether Teddy and Ruth are lying about their married life.
+Susa Hollis Merritt, however, criticised this view: "Hobson's interpretation of Teddy as merely pretending to be Ruth's husband and a professor of philosophy enables him to rationalize the man's behavior toward his wife."